top of page

 Lap of Love

-Among other support groups, Lap of Love offers a support group specifically for Behavioral Euthanasia.
+Among other types of loss support groups, Lap of Love offers a support group specifically for Behavioral Euthanasia.

 facebook groups.